-This symbol indicates that the tire is certified to meet certain performance criteria in snow testing.
-This means the tire should provide snow traction that’s better than M+S (mud + snow) all-season tires.
-That means you can expect to see this symbol on the side of winter tires and all-weather tires, but not all-season tires.
+This symbol indicates that the tire is certified to meet certain performance criteria in snow testing and should provide snow traction that’s better than all-season mud & snow (M+S) tires.
+Expect to see this symbol on the side of winter tires and all-weather tires, but not all-season tires.

 Don’t let the name confuse you, all-season tires are most suitable for spring, summer, and fall.
 That’s why some companies have changed the name to 3-season tires.

-And although all-season tires (aka mud + snow tires) are legal on some BC highways with winter tire requirements so long as they have a tread depth of 3.5mm, it’s recommended—and mandatory in places—to have winter tires or all-weather tires on your car before it starts getting really cold.
+And although all-season mud + snow tires are legal on BC highways with winter tire requirements so long as they have a tread depth of 3.5mm, it’s recommended to have winter tires or all-weather tires on your car before it starts getting really cold.

 Therefore, if you use all-season or summer/performance tires, you might want to invest in a good set of winter tires as well.